If you’re a photographer, you may or may not have considered forming an LLC for your business.

 Of course, forming an LLC isn’t the only option for your photography business, so our mission is to help you decide if it’s the best choice for you.
-There are many different factors to consider when you’re forming a business entity for your photography business, so let’s dive into the details of the LLC to figure out if you should form one.
+There are many different factors to consider when you’re forming a business entity for your photography business, so let’s dive into the details of the LLC.

 What Is an LLC?